TL;DR

 How to use it:

-/initin your project root so the agent can index the file structure and build a dependency graph. - Toggle between
+- Run /init in your project root so the agent can index the file structure and build a dependency graph.

 Best for: Refactoring legacy codebases, DevOps scripting, platform engineering, and developers who prefer a keyboard-only, CLI-driven workflow.